 Summer Term 2018

-In Reception we are learning about Fairy Tales.
+In the first half of the summer term Reception are learning about Fairy Tales.
 We will be learning to retell stories such as Jack and the Beanstalk as well as other traditional tales.

 We have already enjoyed a visit from the RNLI Lifeguard team to talk about beach and sun safety.
 The children enjoyed dressing as Lifeguards and learning about the beach flags and the role of the Lifeguard team.
 There are a selection of photos below